Philip Jessup

-Philip Caryl Jessup (February 5, 1897 – January 31, 1986), also Philip C. Jessup, was a 20th-century American diplomat, scholar, and jurist notable for his accomplishments in the field of international law.
+Philip Caryl Jessup (February 5, 1897 – January 31, 1986) was a 20th-century American diplomat, scholar, and jurist notable for his accomplishments in the field of international law.

 Early life and education

 Philip Caryl Jessup was born on January 5, 1897, in New York, New York.
-He was the grandson of Henry Harris Jessup In 1919, he received his undergraduate A.B. degree from Hamilton College.
+He was the grandson of Henry Harris Jessup.
+In 1919, he received his undergraduate A.B. degree from Hamilton College.
 In 1924, he received a law degree (LLB) from Yale Law School.
 In 1927, he received a doctorate from Columbia University.

 Career

 Academia

 From 1925 to 1961, Jessup held teaching positions at Columbia University.
 While pursuing his doctorate, and for a good time thereafter (1925–1946), Jessup served as a lecturer and professor in international law at Columbia Law School.
 From 1942 to 1944, he served as assistant director of the Naval School of Military Government and Administration at Columbia University.In 1946, he was named the Hamilton Fish Professor of International Law and Diplomacy at Columbia Law, a post he held until 1961.

 In 1970, he was Sibley lecturer at University of Georgia's School of Law in Athens, Georgia.
 In 1971, he was Barnette Miller Lecturer at Wellesley College.